 Other Protective Equipment: Emergency eye wash stations and deluge safety showers should be available in the work areas.

 Precaution to be taken in handling and storage: Store in a cool, dry location.
+DO NOT store near food or feed.
 Keep out of reach of children and pets.

 THIS INFORMATION IS TAKEN FROM SOURCES OR BASED UPON DATE BELIEVED TO BE RELIABLE; HOWEVER, PETERS CHEMICAL COMPANY, MAKES NO WARRANTY AS TO THE ABSOLUTE CORRECTNESS OR SUFFICIENCY OF ANY OF THE FOREGOING OR THAT ADDITIONAL OR OTHER MEASURES MAY NOT BE REQUIRED UNDER PARTICULAR CONDITIONS.